-During this day of exploration, you cover just over 200 KM and see a number of sites.
+During this day of exploration, you cover just over 200 KM or 124 mi and see a number of sites.
 As the day draws to a close you’ll want to have booked ahead reservations or have a place to stay near Vik or Kirkjubæjarklaustur.
 This will be a great jump-off point for the following day when you finish up the Southern Icelandic Coast and begin your visit to the East Icelandic coastline.

 Your next destination as you continue along the Icelandic Ring Road is Fjaðrárgljúfur.
 Geologists date this at about a 2-million-year old River Canyon carved out of the landscape.
 Have your camera ready as this is an amazing place to visit and at only a five-minute drive off of the Ring Road you really don’t want to miss this.
 Make sure to take the short hike up to the main viewpoint overlooking the Canyon.
 From this vantage point will be able to look down the canyon and get a much better picture for your memories.

 As you continue your journey you will soon be at the Eldhraun Lava Field.
 This is the world’s largest lava field formed in the 18th century when a year-long massive eruption happened.
 565 km², the green moss-covered area makes for very striking photographs.
 Please stay on the marked trails as it is taken many, many years for the moss to grow and you’re walking on it can kill it very rapidly.